-Today, as the owner and designer of Brooklyn based one-man company Williamsburg Garment Company (WGC), designer Maurice Malone is recognized in the denim industry as one of the top denim designers in the world.
+Today, as the owner and designer of the Brooklyn based manufacturer, retailer and denim brand Williamsburg Garment Company (WGC), designer Maurice Malone is recognized in the denim industry as one of the top denim designers in the world.
 He has been called the "Steve Jobs of Denim" by Brooklyn Magazine, also, featured as a creative thought leader for Fast Company's The Rise, Fall, And Rise Of The "Steve Jobs Of Denim" and Bloomberg BusinessWeek’s "21 People Besides Kanye Who Are Just Like Steve Jobs."
 Like Steve Jobs, with WGC Maurice has been a different thinker, believing in simplifying a product to enhance it and not being content following the traditional routes of proven business models is why Williamsburg Garment Company has been so successful.

-During the recent downturn in the economy, fresh from being fired from a large denim company where Maurice simultaneously designed four different denim brands and 7 different categories, he had the notion to take his own advice that he would often give to young designers seeking his help.
-That was to start small with a collection only as large as could be funded without help from others (see video for more on subject).
-In the spring of 2012, he started the development of WGC with a $1,500 fabric investment.
+During the recent downturn in the economy, fresh from being laid-off from a large denim company where Maurice simultaneously designed four different brands in seven categories of denim, he had the notion to take his own advice that he would often give to young designers seeking his help.
+That was to start small with a collection only as large as could be funded without help from others (see the video for more on the subject).
+In the spring of 2011, he started the development of WGC with a $1,500 fabric investment.
 By the end of the year with about $6,000 all in, he set out to prove, one person could build and run an internationally known brand with very little money.
 Proof – by the end of year-1, the brand had orders booked at top international department stores in the U.S., Hong Kong and South Korea.
 Within the first 2-years, the brand was ranked in Complex Magazine's "Top 50 Raw Denim Out Right Now," and today has grown to be one of the very best denim brands in the industry, with styles continuously selling out faster than the brand can produce them.

 From Hip Hop Fashion Founding Father to Top New American Fashion Designer